 - a.
 Have a declared and published privacy policy to safeguard its Financial Consumers' personal information.
 This policy should govern the collection, processing, use, distribution, storage, and eventual disposal of Client information, and the identification of levels of permissible access to Clients' data for BSIs' employees and their third-party service providers.
 BSIs should ensure that privacy policies and sanctions for violations are implemented and strictly enforced.
 BSIs shall ensure the accessibility of their external privacy notice on their website and other official communication channels and digital platforms. - b.
 Ensure that privacy policies are regularly observed, periodically reviewed and updated, and communicated throughout the organization.
 Privacy policies shall be subject to regular review to ensure that these are attuned to the current processing activities, taking into account the use of new technologies and changes in the pertinent standards and/or legal requirements, where applicable. - c.
 Have appropriate systems or risk mitigation measures in place to protect the confidentiality and security of the personal data of its Financial Consumers against any threat or hazard to the security or integrity of the information, and against unauthorized access.
 This includes a detailed written security plan, based on the results of the Privacy Impact Assessment (PIA) conducted to identify risks in the processing of personal data.
 Such plan must also include a system for responding to possible security vulnerabilities and/or breaches.
 The plan must be proportionate to their asset size, structure, nature of products and services, complexity of operations and sensitivity of Financial Consumer information that they handle.
 These security measures should be regularly evaluated, monitored, and updated by BSIs to ensure effectiveness. - d.
 Adopt and implement information security standards and privacy by design principles to ensure the safety and protection of the privacy, confidentiality, integrity, availability, authenticity and non-repudiation of Clients' information and financial transactions.
-End-to-end security protocols, such as but not limited to encryptions and/or security-by-default, between Clients and the internal systems of the BSI should be implemented.
+End-to-end security protocols, such as but not limited to encryptions and/or security-bydefault, between Clients and the internal systems of the BSI should be implemented.
 In addition to existing applicable regulations, the Bangko Sentral may prescribe additional minimum information security standards for compliance by BSIs.
 This may include network and software design, as well as information processing, database storage, transmission, retrieval, and disposal.
 Security must be maintained throughout the life-cycle of Financial Consumers' information, from data acquisition to disposal.
-BSIs should have clear policies and procedures on data breaches including mechanisms to address external threats and internal threats, including those coming from BSI personnel or agents that unlawfully access Client data.
+BSIs should have clear policies and procedures on data breaches including mechanisms to address external threats and internal threats, including those coming from BSI personnel or agents that unlawfully access Client data. - This Section should be read in conjunction with existing regulations on IT Risk Management System and applicable laws, rules and regulations on data privacy.